ShaiMagal/ShaiMagal/README.md

 - 💻 15+ years of PrestaShop development
 - ⚙️ Linux & server infrastructure enthusiast
 - 🚀 Founder of multiple SaaS and e-commerce projects
-- 🇨🇿 Based in Czech Republic
+- :czech_republic: Based in the Czech Republic

 ## Technologies